 Dragon Hill (Cerro Dragon) Located on Isla Santa Cruz, Dragon Hill, or "Cerro Dragon," is named after its population of land iguanas.
 The site offers a beautiful view of the landscape and two small brackish lagoons where flamingos and other shore birds occasionally feed.
 Along the trail, we'll cross a beautiful "white forest" of Palo Santo (incense) trees and Galapagos cotton plants.
 Excursion options: Walk and swim.

-Mosquera Islet This small, flat, sandy islet sits in the channel between Baltra and North Seymour.
+Day 10, Mosquera Islet - This small, flat, sandy islet sits in the channel between Baltra and North Seymour.
 It is almost devoid of vegetation, but has one of the largest populations of sea lions in the islands.
 Its sandy expanse offers visitors the perfect opportunity to observe sea lion behavior.
 It is also a beautiful site to observe lava gulls, coastal birds, and Sally lightfoot crabs.
-Keep your eyes peeled for occasional sightings of dolphins and orcas.
 Excursion options: Walk

-On Sunday, enjoy a day in Quito at your leisure.
+Day 11, Quito - - Enjoy a day in the Ecuadorean capital at your leisure.
 Breakfast is included.

-After breakfast on Monday, your Celebrity representative will once again escort you to the airport.
+Day 12, Departure - After breakfast, your Celebrity representative will once again escort you to the airport for your return flight.